-Unfortunately, very often not, from a purely economic standpoint anyway.
+Often they are not, from an economic standpoint anyway.

 Double Trouble

-Now, if you haven’t read any of my in-depth cassette deck maintenance articles, this can be some of the most labour-intensive work in hi-fi.
-Properly servicing one deck can be involved, so servicing two usually cheaply made mechanisms is generally work that = needs to be done, yet isn’t economically viable to do, a classic catch-22.
+If you haven’t read any of my in-depth cassette deck maintenance articles, this can be some of the most labour-intensive work in hi-fi.
+Properly servicing one deck can be involved, so servicing two usually cheaply made mechanisms is generally work that needs to be done, yet isn’t economically viable/sensible to do for the level of equipment.

-This doubling of mechanisms means double the heads, double the belts, double the capstans and pinch-rollers, double the cleaning and double the disassembly and reassembly.
+The doubling of mechanisms in dual cassette decks means double the heads, belts, capstans, and pinch-rollers.
+This doubles the cleaning and doubles the disassembly and reassembly.
 Doubling the already time-consuming workload usually means more work than these decks are worth.
+Too much doubling here and for these reasons, I generally avoid repair work on dual cassette machines.
+I DO offer light service work on them though.

-If both decks in a dual-cassette machine need only light maintenance then having this work done may be worthwhile.
-If both decks need repair in the form of idlers, belt replacement, or other deeper service work though, costs quickly exceed the value of dual cassette machines.
+If both decks in a dual-cassette machine need only light maintenance then this work done may be worthwhile.
+If both decks need repair in the form of idlers, belt replacement, or other deeper service work though, costs almost immediately exceed the very modest value of even the best dual cassette machines.

 Discover more from LiQUiD AUDiO